sahilyousafp/AI-Hackathon-XGBoost/README.md

 # MNIST Digit Recognition with CNN and XGBoost

-This project implements a digit recognition system using the MNIST dataset.
-The system extracts features using a Convolutional Neural Network (CNN) and classifies digits using an XGBoost model.
-It includes a Flask-based web application for drawing digits and viewing predictions.
+This project demonstrates a digit recognition system using the MNIST dataset.
+The system is designed to showcase how XGBoost, a high-performance gradient boosting framework traditionally used for tabular data, can be integrated into an image classification pipeline by combining it with Convolutional Neural Networks (CNNs).
+The project also includes an interactive web interface that explains the underlying concepts visually and allows users to draw digits and view predictions.

 ---

 ## Features

-- **Feature Extraction**: Uses a CNN to extract features from handwritten digit images.
-- **Classification**: Uses XGBoost for high-performance digit classification.
-- **Web Interface**: Provides a Flask-based web application for drawing digits and viewing predictions.
+- **Interactive Web Interface**: Provides a user-friendly interface to draw digits, view predictions, and explore the model pipeline visually.
+- **XGBoost for Tabular Data**: Demonstrates XGBoost’s role in traditional tabular data processing and how it achieves high performance in classification tasks.
+- **XGBoost for Image Data**: Extends XGBoost to work with image data by extracting features using CNNs, showcasing how the pipeline adapts for MNIST classification.
+- **Visual Explanation**: Offers graphics and diagrams to explain how CNN feature extraction transforms image data into tabular form for XGBoost.

 ---